AutoAct: Automatic Agent Learning from Scratch for QA via Self-Planning: Experimental Setup

 \paragraph{Training Setups.} We fine-tune all our models with LoRA \cite{lora} in the format proposed in Alpaca \cite{alpaca}.
-Our fine-tuning framework leverages FastChat \cite{fastchat} using DeepSpeed \cite{deepspeed}.
-We set the learning rate of 1e-4 and the sequence length of 4096 for all the model scales.
-The training epoch for the 13b and 7b models is 5 and for the 70b model is 3.
-The batch size is 4 for the 13b and 7b models and 1 for the 70b model.
-We use the AdamW optimizer \cite{adamw} with a cosine learning scheduler.
-We detail the hyper-parameters for training in Appendix \ref{app:hp}.
+All the training and inference experiments are conducted on 8 V100 GPUs within 16 hours.
+We detail the hyper-parameters for training in Appx.~\ref{app:hp}.